-HOW TO PROPERLY HANDLE, STORE AND COOK FISH We've taken every precaution to deliver our products to you safely.
+HOW TO PROPERLY HANDLE, STORE AND COOK SEAFOOD We've taken every precaution to deliver seafood our products to you safely.
 Below, you will find some safety tips that you can practice while purchasing, handling and storing seafood to ensure your complete satisfaction.

 Buying SeafoodSeafood is a highly perishable food.
 Be sure to purchase your fish from a reputable supplier with proven safe seafood handling practices.
 After that, it's up to you!
 Always be sure to pick out seafood items at the end of your shopping trip – removing them from refrigeration at the last possible moment.
 Pack your seafood items with other cold items in the same grocery bag.
 Do not pack edibles in the same bag with chemical products or fragranced items such as dryer sheets.
 Use these indicators to ensure the fillets are fresh: